BLOG |

 For many mid-sized companies headquartered in Singapore, setting up an entity in Hong Kong just to hire 5–10 employees may not justify the administrative burden and cost.

-Rather than managing Hong Kong work permits and business registration independently, more Singaporean companies are partnering with Employer of Record (EOR) providers in Hong Kong.
+Rather than managing Hong Kong work permits and business registration independently, more Singaporean companies are partnering with professional employment providers in Hong Kong.

-An Employer of Record (EOR) is a third-party organization that legally employs talent on your behalf.
-The EOR handles:
+A professional employment service is a third-party organization that legally employs talent on your behalf.
+The provider handles:

 This allows your business to hire and operate in Hong Kong without a local entity.

-AYP’s EOR solution in Hong Kong enables you to onboard local and foreign talent in full compliance with employment and visa regulations — without setting up a company.
-Explore our Hong Kong EOR services
+AYP's professional employment solution in Hong Kong enables you to onboard local and foreign talent in full compliance with employment and visa regulations — without setting up a company.
+Explore our Hong Kong services

 These mistakes can cost businesses tens of thousands in legal fees and lost opportunities.
-EOR providers streamline this process by handling compliance and employee onboarding from day one.
+Professional employment providers streamline this process by handling compliance and employee onboarding from day one.

 When comparing Hong Kong work visa processes and business registration, it's clear that the traditional route is time-consuming and resource-heavy — especially if your goal is to test the market or retain key talent after an entity closure.

-That’s why Singapore companies increasingly choose EOR solutions to:
+That's why Singapore companies increasingly choose professional employment solutions to:

 At AYP, we've helped hundreds of regional companies expand into Hong Kong seamlessly — from onboarding your first hire to navigating visa renewals and payroll compliance.

-Speak to an EOR expert today and take your Hong Kong hiring plans forward with speed and confidence.
+Speak to a professional employment expert today and take your Hong Kong hiring plans forward with speed and confidence.